shiyis/nlpwme/modules/1a-nn.md

 The hypothesis formulation and model testing done around the argument has suffered two logic fallacies: _ad infinitum_ and _the pain of circularity_, as children could not possibly develop a meta-meta-language to explain a meta-language nor could they have the ability to represent something unless the concept is already known, which is through the required inductive reasoning in a hypothesis formulation about the denotation of _Mentalese_.

-Therefore, it bears that there's no such thing as concept learning.
+Therefore, it bears that there's no such a thing as concept learning.
 And the conclusion was that concepts are unlearned in fact they are innate.

 In such a case, it's very important to explain what it means by understanding a natural language?
 The conclusion was that,